localstack/snowflake-docs/content/en/getting-started/faq/index.md

 ### Are Snowflake v2 APIs supported?

-Yes, the LocalStack Snowflake emulator supports the Snowflake v2 APIs.
-Currently, the `/api/v2/statements` endpoints are supported.
-In future releases, we plan to add support for more APIs.
+Yes, the LocalStack Snowflake emulator supports the Snowflake v2 SQL API (`/api/v2/*` endpoints), as well as the legacy v1 SQL API (which is still being used by a large portion of Snowflake client libraries and SDKs)

 ### Why are my Snowflake tests failing?